quantumomics/Beauty/book/introduction.md

 So, pay thanks.
 The reason for me.
 Oh oh!, I have written the concept and idea to give you're confusion, that's it.
 So, now again a question arises about how to pay me.
 Ah ah!, I have never been given bank account details, so be again confused.
 So, please let you correct, mail or dial a phone number.
 But, sorry oh beloved I can't believe on you.
 Because, till this time you're not confused.
 So, why you're struggling?
 Say, and please pay attention.

 Okay, so for what I have to pay the attention?
 Definitely Dear, you know it — "The Beauty".
 So, I think you know the beauty!
 But, never been thought a beauty is a subject and subjected to you.
+Maybe, you are a subject or subjected to the beauty.
+So, finally you agreed to choose only you're interest, like that!